IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## TypeScript

 If you find `isaac-typescript-definitions` or `isaacscript-common` useful, you should consider using them in a TypeScript mod.
-This has the advantage of the compiler making it impossible to misuse anything in the library.
-(And it also eliminates all runtime errors in general, making it the ultimate Isaac mod developing experience.)
+This has the advantage of the compiler automatically preventing you from misusing anything in the library.

 For more information, see the [list of features](features.md).
-(If you don't know how to program in TypeScript, then you can learn in just [half an hour](javascript-tutorial.md).)
+(If you don't know how to program in TypeScript, then you can learn in just [30 minutes](javascript-tutorial.md).)